RCN-ECS/CnGV/notebook/20200416_MA_SimResults_Round3.md

 ![image](https://github.com/RCN-ECS/CnGV/blob/master/results/notebook_figs/hist_gxe%20diffs.png)

 **Why are there zero differences in covariance but subtle differences in GxE?**

 The means and EMMs are in fact different by very small margins.
-When I take the unstandardized covariance, these differences are preserved (and match the differences in GxE).
+When I take the unstandardized covariance, these differences are preserved.
 However when I standardize the covariance, these differences are lost.

 | EMM - Emeans | EMM - Gmeans | raw means - Emeans | raw means - Gmeans |
 |---|---|---|---|